lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 │                                                                             │
 │  1.
 What type of system are you testing?                                    │ │     ├─ Ranking/Recommendation → Consider INTERLEAVED TESTING (50-90% MDE↓)  │
+│     │   ├─ Similar rankers? → Debiased Interleaving (4.4)                   │
+│     │   └─ Many algorithms? → Large-Scale Interleaving (4.5)                │
 │     └─ Other → Continue to step 2                                           │
 │                                                                             │
 │  2.
 Do you have pre-experiment data?                                        │
 │     ├─ Yes → Start with CUPED/CUPAC (20-60% MDE↓)                           │
+│     │   └─ Also have in-experiment control? → Pre+In Combined (2.7)         │
 │     └─ No  → Consider stratification (10-30% MDE↓)                          │
 │                                                                             │
 │  3.
 Is there interference between units?                                    │
 │     ├─ Yes → Consider:                                                      │
-│     │        ├─ Budget-split (ad marketplaces)                              │
+│     │        ├─ Budget-split (ad marketplaces, 5.1)                         │
-│     │        ├─ Switchback (time-based interference)                        │
+│     │        ├─ Switchback (time-based interference, 4.1)                   │
-│     │        ├─ Cluster randomization (geographic)                          │
+│     │        ├─ Cluster randomization (geographic, 5.1)                     │
-│     │        └─ Multiple randomization (effect decomposition)               │
+│     │        ├─ Multiple randomization (effect decomposition, 5.2)          │
+│     │        └─ Network-aware bandits (social effects, 5.3)                 │
 │     └─ No  → Standard randomization + variance reduction                    │
 │                                                                             │
 │  4.
 Do you need continuous monitoring?                                      │
-│     ├─ Yes → mSPRT or Always Valid Inference                                │
+│     ├─ Yes → mSPRT (3.3) or Always Valid Inference (3.2)                    │
+│     │   └─ High experiment volume? → Add Futility Stopping (3.4)            │
-│     └─ No  → GST or fixed-horizon                                           │
+│     └─ No  → GST (3.1) or fixed-horizon                                     │
 │                                                                             │
 │  5.
+Are treatment effects non-stationary over time?                         │
+│     ├─ Yes → Temporal Stratification (2.5)                                  │
+│     └─ No  → Standard analysis                                              │
+│                                                                             │
+│  6.
 Do you have historical experiment data?                                 │
-│     ├─ Yes → Leverage cross-experiment learning (20-40% MDE↓)               │
+│     ├─ Yes → Leverage cross-experiment learning (6.1, 20-40% MDE↓)          │
 │     └─ No  → Build experiment database for future                           │
 │                                                                             │
 └─────────────────────────────────────────────────────────────────────────────┘